 The following aspects are realized with this approach:

 - Data locality.
-Since Alluxio is co-located with compute, Presto read workloads see a performance boost from node locality and short-circuit access.
+Since Alluxio is co-located with compute resource, Presto read intensive workloads get a performance boost from node locality and short-circuit access.
 Similarly, write workloads can proceed without a bandwidth limitation.

 - Ease of deployment.
 Alluxio is deployed and pre-configured natively for Hadoop, Presto, and Spark on managed Hadoop services.